Parnell Motley

-Parnell Motley (born October 28, 1997) is an American professional football cornerback.
+Parnell Motley (born October 28, 1997) is an American former professional football cornerback.
 He played college football at Oklahoma and signed with the Tampa Bay Buccaneers as an undrafted free agent in 2020.
-Motley has also been a member of the San Francisco 49ers, Denver Broncos, Detroit Lions, Cleveland Browns, Calgary Stampeders, DC Defenders, New Orleans Breakers, Toronto Argonauts, Montreal Alouettes, and BC Lions.
+Motley was also a member of the San Francisco 49ers, Denver Broncos, Detroit Lions, Cleveland Browns, Calgary Stampeders, DC Defenders, New Orleans Breakers, Toronto Argonauts, Montreal Alouettes, and BC Lions.